hal-efecan/mavenist/content/blog/under-the-radar/under-the-radar-brands.md

 I rememeber like it was yesterday playing it on my packard bell PC that took up 90% of my desk space and GTA2 the time equivalent.

 It was the Yakuza that caught my eye with their full body koi fish tattoos.
 The 12 year old me was captivated.
 I never managed to pluck up the courage and get a full body tattoo myself.
-But where i lacked the the body art i made up for with the wardrobe.
+But where i lacked the body art i made up for with the wardrobe.

 To kick things off i want to begin with my favourite eyewear brand that i believe epitomizes japanese cool - not to mention craftsmanship.